-Most readers, however, are likely drawn to this page in search of something more tangible in the way of relief from some form of suffering.
-Hopefully, one will find something here helpful to their search.
-The importance of beginning with an overview originating from the broadest perspective available is paramount, however, for the true origin and the permanent cure for our maladies neither begins with some random physical event, nor ends with physical modalities of worldly medicine.
+While most readers are likely drawn to this page in search of something more tangible in the way of relief from some form of suffering, the importance of beginning from the broadest perspective available is paramount, for the true origin and the permanent cure for our maladies neither begins with some random physical event, nor ends with physical modalities of worldly medicine.
 As we seek succor, our results will be more rewarding if we can maintain this vantage point.

 If you leave this page with only one understanding, let it be that Oriental Medicine is, and has been for thousands of years, a highly sophisticated, coherent system of medicine — not a hodgepodge bag of “try this” folk remedies from “alternative medicine”.
 The difference between these realities is monumental.